 Scammers use a number of manipulative techniques to get your attention.
-In this example, the bank (supposedly) has sent me an important notice.
-My “banking functionality has been temporarily limited”.
+In this example, the bank (supposedly) has sent me an “Important Notice”.
+It seems that my “banking functionality has been temporarily limited”.

 We all get lots of important emails.
-But when you see a big bold “Important Notice” you should start to feel a mild tingling in your spidey senses.
+But when you see a big bold “Important Notice” you should start to feel a mild tingling of your spidey senses.

 2. Bad English

-Poor grammar, spelling, and and punctuation mistakes all point to a phishing scam.
-In the example above, supposedly from TD Bank, the scammer’s inconsistent spelling of the bank’s trade name is a tip-off.
-Sometimes “TD Bank” – with a space between “TD ” and “Bank” – and sometimes “TDBank” with no space.
+Poor grammar, spelling, and punctuation mistakes all point to a phishing scam.
+In the example above, supposedly from TD Bank, the scammer’s inconsistent spelling of the bank’s trade name is a tip-off; sometimes “TD Bank” – with a space between “TD ” and “Bank” – and sometimes “TDBank” with no space between.